bedrocklinux/bedrocklinux-website/markdown/faq.md

 ## {id="release\_names"} Where do the release names come from?

-All of the Bedrock Linux releases are named after characters from the Nickelodeon television program *Avatar: The Last Air Bender.*
+All of the Bedrock Linux releases are named after characters from the Nickelodeon television programs *Avatar: The Last Air Bender* and *The Legend of Korra*.

 ## {id="system\_requirements"} What are the system requirements?